 Please send me an email introducing yourself, your background, and your research interest and include your CV.
 Make sure to check our teams' recent publications and projects, and ideally provide first ideas and research questions you plan to explore in greater detail.

 Dr. Thorsten Wuest in an Associate Professor at West Virginia University at the Benjamin M. Statler College of Engineering and Mineral Resources.
 His research focusses on Smart Manufacturing, Machine Learning/Data Analytics, AI/ML and Hybrid Analytics, Industry 4.0, Servitization and Product Service Systems, as well as closed-loop, item-level Product Lifecycle Management (PLM) with a focus on smart manufacturing systems.
 Dr. Wuest's research is funded by a variety of federal agencies (incl.
 NSF, NIST, CESMII/DoE), international agencies (incl.
 Thomas Jefferson Fund, DFG, EC, BMBF, etc.), and industry.
 In his research, he puts an emphasis on an interdisciplinary and holistic approach towards analysis and optimization.
-He is a recognized Smart Manufacturing thought leader, listed among the 20 most influential professors in smart manufacturing by SME.
+He is a recognized Smart Manufacturing thought leader, recognized among the 20 most influential professors in smart manufacturing by SME.
 In addition to publishing his work in the premier academic outlets of his field, he was featured by Forbes, Futurism, IndustryWeek, the World Economic Forum, CBC Radio, and World Manufacturing Forum, etc. He is involved in several professional societies in his field, among others, he is a member of IFIP WG 5.1 & 5.7, IFAC TC 5.3, SME, a senior member of IISE, and research affiliate of the CIRP.
-Dr. Wuest gave invited talks in eight countries and published three award-winning books and over 150 peer-reviewed articles in international archival journals and conferences gathering over 4,000 citations to-date, and serves as a reviewer for many.
-He serves as Vice-Chair Americas for the IFIP WG 5.7, is a member of the Editorial Board for the Journal of Manufacturing Systems (JMSY) and an Associate Editor for the ASTM Journal Smart and Sustainable Manufacturing Systems (SSMS) and the International Journal of Manufacturing Research (IJMR).
+Dr. Wuest gave invited talks in eight countries and published three award-winning books and over 150 peer-reviewed articles in international archival journals and conferences gathering over 4,700 citations to-date, and serves as a reviewer for many.
+He serves as Vice-Chair Americas for the IFIP WG 5.7, is an Associate Editor for the Robotics & Computer-Integrated Manufacturing (RCIM), ASTM Journal Smart and Sustainable Manufacturing Systems (SSMS), and the International Journal of Manufacturing Research (IJMR), and a member of the Editorial Board for the Journal of Manufacturing Systems (JMSY) and Production & Manufacturing Research (PMR).
 He is a member of the Provost's Academic Transformation Advisory Committee, the WVU Faculty Senate (2021-2024), and previously of the Strategic Core Transformation Team at WVU and the Statler College Glen H. Hiner Dean search committee 2019.
 He serves on the Advisory Board for several companies and startups, including Maven Machines, Veepio, Sustainment, and the WVU Industrial Extension.

 Ph.D.
 (Dr.-Ing.) in Production Engineering, University of Bremen, Bremen, Germany.